Epidurality/NeoFly-Tools/README.md

 ## Known Issues:
 - Localization of dates will continue to be an issue until all localized dates are either successfully converted, or the hackjob work-arounds cover them all.
 - Auto-Timestamp chooser when connecting to a database only looks at the newest few entries in the database.
 Some databases have multiple timestamp formats for the same field depending on NeoFly version used to create them.
 Manually check your DB if you still have issues.
+- Auto-Timestamp chooser basically doesn't work with brand-new databases, since the Markets are not populated yet so there are no dates to check.
 - Don't use non-alphanumeric characters in text fields if you can help it.
 Particularly double-quotes, single quotes, percent-signs (%), etc as the SQL queries are not being sanitized.
 Especially on the Mission Generator this will cause the SQL query to fail.
 This might not get fixed as it would require a significant re-write of the SQL handling.

 ## New Issues: